jyutzler/Bridge-Systems/system.md

    * 1NT = 6–10 points, denies four spades or three hearts.
 NOT forcing.
    * 2♣, 2♦ = 11 points or more, promises at least four of the suit.
    * 2♥ = three-card or longer heart support; 6–10 dummy points.
+   * 2NT = 10-12 HCP, balanced hand with two-card support for partner.
    * 2♠, 3♣, 3♦ = strong jump shifts.
 Invites a slam.
    * 3♥ = limit raise (10–12 dummy points with three or more hearts).
-   * 3NT = 15–17 HCP, balanced hand with two-card support for partner.
+   * 3NT = 13-15 HCP, balanced hand with two-card support for partner.
    * 4♥ = usually five+ hearts, a singleton or void, and fewer than 10 HCP.

 ### Basic Responses Over 1♠